Ravijoshicoder/Ravijoshiji.github.io/_posts/2019-02-03-lets-create-static.md

 tags: [wordpress]
 ---

-# Let's create a static website : in only 3 steps.
 *how can create free static website with free hosting.*

 ## you are just 3 step far from launching your first Static website.